Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-01-Named_Entity_Recognition_with_Bidirectional_LSTM-CNNs.md

 ---

-This is a brief summary of paper for me to study and arrange for [Named Entity Recognition with Bidirectional LSTM-CNNs.
-Chiu and Nichols.
-TACL 2016](https://www.aclweb.org/anthology/Q16-1026/) I read and studied.
+This is a brief summary of paper for me to study and arrange for [Named Entity Recognition with Bidirectional LSTM-CNNs (Chiu and Nichols., TACL 2016)](https://www.aclweb.org/anthology/Q16-1026/) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to NER tagging.